soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 ---

-### Do you have any questions for me?
+## Do you have any questions for me?
 Yes:

+### What Is My Role, Actually?
+- What are your goals and vision for the docs and what would be my specific role in it?

+### Who Makes Docs Decisions?
+- How is work prioritized?
+Who sets the priorities?
+Do you care how I intake requests directly from users?
+- How do you feel about embedding on teams where users are?
 - Who owns decisions about the documentation?
 - Let's run an example scenario of that!
-Let's say the navigation is all over the place and no one is able to find anything.
-I want to rearchitect and add some metadata.
-Who do I need to approve that and when I can start doing this work?
-I need to reach out to the leads among our users--can I grab some time with them?
-Does anyone need to approve that?
+Let's say that the navigation is all over the place and users complain that they rarely know what they're looking for.
+I want to rearchitect the knowledge center and add some metadata.
+Who would have to approve that before I can begin the work?
 - Let's run another scenario!
-I want to run an audit of all our existing knowledge and how it's being used and shared today (e.g., with external folks).
-I think this audit will take 1 month if I want to get good information I'll feel comfortable making decisions around.
+I want to run an audit of all our existing knowledge and how it's being used and shared today.
+I think this audit will take one month of dedicated work if I want to get good enough information.
 How should I go about doing this audit?
 Who do I need to check with?
 How would I obtain access to all the areas where information might exist?

+### What's Important To You?
-- How are performance reviews done and how important are they?
+- How are performance reviews done and how important are they to you?
-- How do you feel about embedding?
-- What are your pet peeves?
 - What does success look like?
+Who determines whether things are successful?

+### What Do You Know About Your Users?
 - Who are your customers and what are their biggest pain points?
+How are their pain points being addressed today?
 - What documents are successful today?
-Or, in what areas is your knowledge strong in folks today?
-Why is that knowledge strong?
+Where is knowledge weak and where is knowledge strong?
-- When's the last time you shared your docs externally?
+- (For Internal Docs) When's the last time you shared your docs externally?
 What teams need to do this and why?
-- How to people gain access to the docs?
+- (For Internal Docs) How do people gain access to the docs?
+How much of that is owned by the docs team versus IT?

 ✨ I love technical writing, but in rare circumstances it can be torture.
 Stashing these questions for the future.